Gageperrin/it-notes/it-topics/cissp.md

 * Completeness - Having all necessary components or parts
 * Comprehensiveness - Being complete in scope

-Availability can be sub-divded into the following concepts:
+Availability can be sub-divided into the following concepts:
 * Usability - The state of being easy to use or learn
 * Accessibility - The assurance that the widest range of subjects can interact with a resource
 * Timeliness - A prompt, timely response to a request